HMC Syllabus Project

 About the project

-The purpose of the project is two-fold: First, we aim to study how scholars are conceptualizing human-machine communication and incorporating it as a subject of study within higher education .
-Second, we want to offer scholars the opportunity to voluntarily share and access HMC syllabi to support education in this emerging area.
+The purpose of the project is two-fold: First, we aim to study how scholars are conceptualizing artificial intelligence, social robotics, and/or related technologies and incorporating them as subjects of study and tools for learning within higher education.
+Second, we want to offer scholars the opportunity to voluntarily share and access these syllabi to support education in this emerging area.

-For the study, we are seeking syllabi for courses that focus primarily on human-machine communication and its applications as well as courses in which at least 25% of the content covered is dedicated to some aspect of human-machine communication and/or its application.
+For the study, we are seeking syllabi for courses that focus primarily on AI, social robotics, related technologies, and their applications as well as courses in which at least some of the content covered is dedicated to some aspect of these areas.

-To support teaching and learning, we are also creating a public repository of HMC syllabi submitted for this project.
-We are asking submitters whether they would like their syllabi to be included in a publicly-accessible online location to assist others in the development of HMC-related courses.
+To support teaching and learning, we are also creating a public repository of the syllabi submitted for this project.
+We are asking submitters whether they would like their syllabi to be included in a publicly accessible online location to assist others in the development of related courses.
 Inclusion of an individual’s syllabus in the public repository is completely voluntary and does not affect their ability to participate in the research project.
 The researchers will destroy all syllabi not included in the repository after the completion of the research project.
 The repository will be made publicly available at a future date when all syllabi have been received and reviewed.

 Directions for submitting your syllabi